 Sutera Sanctuary Lodges at Kinabalu Park

-Situated within the UNESCO World Heritage Site at Kinabalu Park, Sutera Sanctuary Lodges offers a wide variety of lodges suited to every kind of travellers from backpackers, families to large groups.
-Guests staying here will also be treated with an incredible view of Mount Kinabalu and quality amenities provided in every lodges, including comfortable beds, hot shower and complimentary tea/coffee.
+Situated within the UNESCO World Heritage Site at Kinabalu Park, Sutera Sanctuary Lodges offers a wide variety of lodges suited to every kind of traveller from backpackers to families and large groups.
+Guests staying here will also be treated to an incredible view of Mount Kinabalu and quality amenities provided in every lodge, including comfortable beds, hot showers and complimentary tea/coffee.

 Price: From MYR390

 What you'll get: Comfortable beds, hot shower, complimentary tea/coffee and balcony.
 In some lodges, you'll also get living room, kitchenette and fireplace

 Instant Book: Sutera Sanctuary Lodges at Kinabalu Park

 Kinabalu Pine Resort